thomas-maurice/soapbox-docker/README.md

 You need to run the container with the `prod.secret.exs` file mounted at `/opt/pleroma/config/prod.secret.exs`, db migrations should be run automatically.

-You need to mount a directory to `/opt/pleroma/uploads` to persist the uploads from the users
+You need to mount a directory to `/opt/pleroma/uploads` to persist the uploads from the users, this group should be owned by `998:998`

 ## Run locally for testing